Nova Scotia Child Benefit (NSCB): What Families Need to Know in 2026

 Parents should apply to receive the Nova Scotia Child Benefit for extra support

-The Nova Scotia Child Benefit (NSCB) is a tax-free monthly payment that helps families with lower incomes, those making less than $34,000 a year.
+The Nova Scotia Child Benefit (NSCB) is a tax-free monthly payment that helps families with low- and modest-income.
 It is a provincial program that adds to the federal Canada Child Benefit, as stated by the Government of Nova Scotia.

 The program delivers payments through the Canada Revenue Agency’s existing infrastructure.
 Families receive both benefits in a single monthly deposit.
 The provincial government fully funds this initiative as part of its poverty reduction strategy.